Updated January 5, 2021

 - Delivery Times and Service Guarantees: Due to varying regional COVID-19 restrictions and regulations across the country, peak volume and reduced capacity of flight cargo space, some shipments may be impacted by delivery delays.
 If a business has signage posted indicating it is closed, if possible, it is recommended to also post signage indicating deliveries are being accepted, with a location.

-- CDW is working diligently to mitigate impacts to customer shipments, but these impacts may be unavoidable, depending on the volume the carriers see during this time.
+- Even though CDW will be shipping orders as scheduled, shipments may encounter delays as a result.
+Shipping status will be updated online as normal but may also be delayed as carriers process the increased volume of packages.
 Due to these unprecedented volumes, even on guaranteed service levels such as Next Day Air, potential delays are likely.

 In addition, nearly all carriers are imposing surcharges, specifically for residential deliveries.
 These surcharges are impacting customer freight costs.
 While these surcharges are already in place, they are expected to increase from November 2020 to January 2021.
 To reduce additional costs, CDW recommends shipping to commercial addresses, rather than residential addresses, if possible.